limi/limi.github.io/_posts/2008-06-08-plone-rich-media.md

 redirect_from: "/articles/improve-plones-handling-of-rich-media"

 title: "Improve Plone’s Handling of Rich Media"
-subtitle: "Part 2: Making it easy to work with audio, video and other opaque content in the editing interface."
+subtitle: "Part 2: Making it easy to work with audio, video and other opaque content in the editing interface"
 cover_image: mountains.jpg

-excerpt: "Part 2: Making it easy to work with audio, video and other opaque content in the editing interface."
+excerpt: "Part 2: Making it easy to work with audio, video and other opaque content in the editing interface"

 ---